 Here at Warrington and Halton NHS Foundation Trust we truly value the diversity and added value of our Volunteer Team and how they make a difference to the patient experience.
 Volunteers are a great asset to the WHH Team and they make a huge difference to the patient journey but we need more volunteers to help make the patient experience the best it can be.

 If you have a bit of spare time and are interested in helping out at your local hospital, we have a variety of roles that you can get involved in, so whatever your passion, skill or ambition we can find the right role to suit you.

-If you are interested you will be invited to attend an open day event where you can find out more and decide if you would like to apply to be a volunteer.
 This is a great opportunity to pick up some new skills and experience, to meet people and enjoy working within a team serving your community.

 What kind of volunteering roles are available?

-In each of these roles you would not be expected to carry out any clinical interventions or sit in on consultations or examinations and you will receive training and supervision for all tasks.
+All Volunteers are requested to complete a Trust induction which includes fire safety, safeguarding and infection control.
+You would not be expected to carry out any clinical interventions or sit in on consultations or examinations and you will receive training and supervision for all tasks.

 In this section we will be introducing you to some of our volunteers, who are established across the Trust, it will give you a chance to find out more about their roles.

 The WHH Volunteer coordinators are based at the main entrance of Warrington Hospital and can be contacted via telephone on 01925 662 855 or via email at email@example.com